UVDoc: Neural Grid-based Document Unwarping: Related Work

 \subsection{Model-based document unwarping}

-Early works take a geometry processing approach and try to unwarp document images by first creating a 3D reconstruction of the document surface, which then is flattened to the plane using some optimization problem.
-These related works commonly obtain an estimate of the 3D document surface with the help of some piece of auxiliary equipment.
-These setups include structured light \cite{Brown2001, Brown2004}, two structured laser beams \cite{Meng2014} and laser range scanners \cite{Zhang2008}.
-Other model-based methods also rely on 3D reconstruction as a first step in the document unwarping process, but they use multi-views images instead of additional hardware to estimate the 3D shape of the document surface \cite{Yamashita2004, Ulges2004, Tsoi2007, Koo2009, You2018}.
+Early works take a geometric modeling approach and try to unwarp document images by first creating a 3D reconstruction of the document surface, which is then flattened onto the plane by solving an optimization problem.
+These works commonly obtain an estimate of the 3D document surface with the help of auxiliary equipment, such as structured light \cite{Brown2001, Brown2004}, two structured laser beams \cite{Meng2014} or laser range scanners \cite{Zhang2008}.
+Other model-based methods use multi-view images instead of hardware to estimate the 3D shape of the document surface \cite{Yamashita2004, Ulges2004, Tsoi2007, Koo2009, You2018, Luo2022}.
+Finally, \citet{tian2011rectification} exploit the structure of the document, such as lines, to reconstruct the 3D geometry through a shape-from-texture method.

-Once a 3D reconstruction of the document surface is in place, different methods are used to flatten it to the plane.
+Once the 3D reconstruction of the document surface is in place, different methods are used to flatten it to the plane.
 Brown and Seales ~\shortcite{Brown2001, Brown2004} and Zhang et al.~\shortcite{Zhang2008} flatten the document surface using a simulation of a stiff mass-spring system falling down to a plane under gravity.
-Another common technique is to fit a (piecewise-) smooth parametric surface to the estimated 3D document surface, and flatten it according to some parameterization.
-This approach can be done with generalized cylinders \cite{Koo2009, Zhang2004, Kim2015, Kil2017, Meng2018VF}, generalized ruled surfaces \cite{Tsoi2007, Meng2014}, smooth developable surfaces \cite{Liang2005, Liang2008} and NURBS-like surfaces \cite{Yamashita2004, Zhang2005}.
+Another common technique is to fit a (piecewise-)smooth parametric surface to the estimated 3D document surface and flatten it according to a parameterization.
+This approach can involve generalized cylinders \cite{Koo2009, Zhang2004, Kim2015, Kil2017, Meng2018VF, Nachappa2022}, generalized ruled surfaces \cite{Tsoi2007, Meng2014}, smooth developable surfaces \cite{Liang2005, Liang2008} and NURBS \cite{Yamashita2004, Zhang2005}.

-Often times these parametric approaches rely heavily on the texture flow of the text lines in the document to estimate parametric line directions, making them less suitable for documents that only contain sparse text.
-Additionally, due to their smooth nature, they cannot capture and accurately correct fine details like crumpling and folding.
-Finally, their optimization nature makes them slow and unsuitable for real-time applications, and their dependence on auxiliary equipment makes their use in real-world scenarios inconvenient and costly.
+Parametric approaches often heavily rely on the texture flow of the text lines in the document to estimate parametric line directions, making them less suitable for documents that only contain sparse text.
+Additionally, their optimization-based nature makes these methods slow and unsuitable for real-time applications, and their dependence on auxiliary equipment makes their use in real-world scenarios inconvenient and costly.